How to Save on Shipping While Reducing Packaging Waste

-Your Essential Guide to the 2024 FedEx and UPS Rate Increases
+Your Essential Guide to the 2025 FedEx and UPS Rate Increases

-October 27, 2023 at 11:23 AMLeah Palnik
+October 25, 2024 at 11:23 AMLeah Palnik

 The essential guide to the 2024 FedEx and UPS Rate Increases

-Here's your guide to the FedEx and UPS rate increases for 2024.
+Here's your guide to the FedEx and UPS rate increases for 2025.
 Jump to:

 A look back at the FedEx and UPS GRIs

 FedEx and UPS have a long history of mirroring each other’s pricing.
-They typically announce the same GRI and appear to have very similar pricing strategies.
-Bottom line, published rates aren’t a major differentiator between the two carriers.
+They typically announce the same general rate increase (GRI) and appear to have very similar pricing strategies.
+Bottom line, the published rates aren’t a major differentiator between the two carriers.

 Some important quick facts about the new FedEx and UPS rates:

-• The new FedEx rates take effect on January 1, 2024, while the UPS rates take effect a week earlier on December 26, 2023.
+• The new FedEx rates take effect on January 6, 2025, while the UPS rates take effect two weeks earlier on December 23, 2024.
+Notably, UPS is raising their rates sooner, capturing more shipments moving through the end of peak season.

 • The 5.9% average doesn’t take surcharges into account - many of which are increasing by more than 5.9%.

-• How much your costs actually go up in 2024 will depend on several different factors.
+• How much your costs actually go up in 2025 will depend on several different factors.
 The services you use, your shipment dimensions and weight, and how far your shipments are traveling all have an effect.

-Important changes for 2024
+Important changes for 2025

 So you already understand that FedEx and UPS rates are going up in the new year.
 What does that look like exactly?
 First, you'll want to review the released service guide previews:

-If all of those tables and numbers are making your head spin, you're not alone.
+If all of those tables and numbers have you overwhelmed, you're not alone.
 But there are some key takeaways.
 Let’s take a look at a few of the general observations from the base rate changes:

 When you are reviewing your shipping costs, you can’t look at the base rates alone.
 Surcharge fees often make up a significant chunk of the amount you end up paying.
 Here are a few noteworthy surcharge updates:

-• Fees for larger, more difficult to move packages continue to rise to hefty prices.
-These fees are already very costly, and in 2024 they're rising significantly higher than the GRI and other surcharges.
-You could be paying an extra $1,250 for a shipment that qualifies for the Unauthorized Packages fee by FedEx or the Over Maximum Limits fee by UPS.
-FedEx and UPS Surcharges for Larger Shipments
+• Fees for larger, more difficult-to-move packages continue to rise to hefty prices.
+These fees are already very costly, and in 2025 they're rising significantly higher than the GRI and other surcharges.

-• Many other common surcharges are increasing, with a significant amount increasing by more than the 5.9% GRI.Common FedEx and UPS Surcharges
+• Many other common surcharges are increasing by more than the 5.9% GRI, including Delivery Area and Residential surcharges.

-There are also a couple of other changes that are important to be aware of:
+There are also a few other changes that are important to be aware of:

-• UPS is changing the list of zip codes for zones and the Delivery Area Surcharge.
+• Effective October 26, 2024, UPS is changing the list of zip codes for zones and the Delivery Area Surcharge.
 Depending on where you’re shipping, you may have to pay based on a longer zone than before.
 On top of that, you could get hit with a Delivery Area Surcharge on a shipment that it didn’t apply to in the past.
 It’s changes like these that make budgeting for your annual cost increase very challenging.

-How the FedEx and UPS rate changes will affect your costs in 2024
+How the FedEx and UPS rate changes will affect your costs in 2025

 You can’t take the announcement of a 5.9% increase at face value, unfortunately.
 You’ll need to determine which services you use the most, how far your shipments travel on average, and how much of your invoice charges can be attributed to fees.

 Most shippers will see their costs go up over the announced 5.9% average.
-With that in mind, let’s look a few factors that could put you at risk for higher-than-average cost increases:
+With that in mind, let’s look at a few factors that could put you at risk for higher-than-average cost increases:

 • If you’re shipping larger packages or your packages require special handling.
 For the past several years, FedEx and UPS have been raising these fees at an alarming rate.
-2024 is no different.
+2025 is no different.
 Any shipment they can’t run through their normal systems costs them more time and money, and these fees are a way to discourage those types of shipments from entering their networks.

-• If you ship a lot of low density packages.
-The pricing structure that FedEx and UPS have in place punishes larger, lighter shipments.
+• If you ship a lot of low-density packages.
+This is no different than the past several years but is important nonetheless.
+The pricing structure that FedEx and UPS have in place dissuades larger, lighter shipments.
 The carriers prefer denser packages that take up less space because they’re able to fit more packages on their delivery vehicles.
 If your package dimensions cause your shipment to be rated at a higher weight due to dimensional (DIM) weight pricing, your cost increase could be compounded.
 Many of the higher weight breaks are getting hit the hardest with increases over the average this year.

 What you can do to mitigate the effects of the FedEx and UPS rate increases